BarryDigby/barrydigby.github.io/Week_1/Introduction.md

 permalink: /Week_1/Introduction
 ---

-This tutorial covers creating a container for quality control of reads and using the container in a nextflow script to perform QC of downloaded reads.
+The week 1 tutorial will show you how to use `Anaconda` to construct a `Docker` container in a reproducible manner, create an image of the container using `Singularity` and use the container in a `nextflow` script to perform qualtiy control on sequencing reads.

+Please create a Docker hub account before starting this tutorial https://hub.docker.com/.

 ## Container Creation
 Before constructing a container, you need to know exactly which tools are going to be used for the analysis.
 For the quality control of sequencing reads, we will need `FastQC` and `MultiQC` to generate `.html` summary statistics of the sequencing reads.
 We will also use `bbtools` to perform adapter trimming and low quality read removal.